Corynocarpus laevigatus: In Māori culture

 Corynocarpus laevigatus is of great importance to Māori, who primarily used it as a food source.
 In Māori mythology, C. laevigatus is told to be from Hawaiki, an ancestral homeland for the Māori people.
 While pre-European Māori primarily valued C. laevigatus for its nutrition rather than medicine, they did use leaf undersides to draw out infections and fresh upper surfaces to heal injured skin.
 The seeds of C. laevigatus were of great value to Māori and needed to be prepared before they could be safely consumed, while the flesh of the fruits was consumed uncooked.
-The seeds are very poisonous and bitter in taste which had to be steamed properly in earth ovens (umu).
+The seeds are very poisonous and bitter in taste which had to be steamed in earth ovens (umu).
 C. laevigatuss timber was also used in constructing canoes (waka).

 In Moriori culture

 On the Chatham Islands, C. laevigatus have played a distinguished role in the history of the indigenous Moriori peoples; the bark of the C. laevigatus trees has been notably used for carving dendroglyphs rather than a food source.
 A 2000 Department of Conservation report documented 147 C. laevigatus specimens with dendroglyphs on the Chatham Islands, although not all carvings were confirmed as authentically Moriori.

-C. laevigatus (or kōpi in Moriori) is considered a taonga (cultural treasure) amongst the Māori and Moriori peoples.
+Corynocarpus laevigatus (or kōpi in Moriori) is considered a taonga (cultural treasure) amongst the Māori and Moriori peoples.
 Moriori also utilised C. laevigatus trees by carving on them; known as rākau momori in the Moriori language, the carvings typically depict Moriori ancestors and are considered internationally significant and unique to their culture.
-A rāhui protects the remaining carved trees due to their fragile state, with conservation measures underway.
+A rāhui protects the remaining carved trees due to their fragile state.
 C. laevigatus timber was also utilised by the Moriori to smoke and preserve food.